justinjiajia/cloud_security/labs/lab_7.md

 ---

-## Task 4: Modifying a security group that AWS Config monitors
+## Task 4: Emulating a security incident

-In this task, you will configure new inbound rule settings in one of the security groups that is listed in the AWS Config resource inventory.
+In this task, you will configure new inbound rule settings in the security group *LabSG1* (one listed in the AWS Config resource inventory).
 The purpose is to effectively emulate a security incident.
 Some of the inbound rule settings that you will define during this task won't match the desired settings, which you will define in a later task.

-1. Locate the security group in the Lab VPC.
+1. Locate the security group in the *Lab VPC*.

-- In the search box, search for and choose VPC.

-- In the left navigation pane, choose the Filter by VPC box, and choose Lab VPC.
+- Go to the VPC console.
+In the left navigation pane, choose the *Filter by VPC* box, and choose *Lab VPC*.

   <img width="800" src="https://github.com/user-attachments/assets/5db602ac-2d88-48ae-bab3-99bd2ccd67aa" />

-- In the left navigation pane, choose Security groups.
+- In the navigation pane, choose *Security groups*.

-  At least two security groups are defined in this VPC.
+  You will see two security groups defined in this VPC.

 - Select the *LabSG1* security group.